xJeris/BC-MechaCar_Stat_Analysis/README.md

 ## Linear Regression to Predict MPG

-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+<p>Among our independent variables the t value tells us that car length and ground clearance are providing a non-random amount of variance to the MPG.
+The larger the t value, the more likely that the coefficient is non-zero.</p>

-- Is the slope of the linear model considered to be zero?
-Why or why not?
+<p>The slope of this regression model is not zero.
+In order for the slope of this model to be zero, either the dependent or independent variable would have to be static.
+Meaning that as one value changed, the other axis did not.
+For example, if the MPG was always 35 as the length or ground clearance changed, that would create a zero slope.</p>

-- Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+<p>I don't think this model is accurately predicting the MPG for MechaCar prototypes, as the residual standard error is more than 8 MPG.
+Meaning the predicted MPG is from -8 to +8 off of the actual MPG.</p>

 <img src="Images/MechaCar_LM_Summary.png" width="373" />

 ## Summary Statistics on Suspension Coils

--The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+<p>Looking at the suspension coil results, we can see that overall the variance is well within the limit of 100 PSI.
+However, when we look at individual lots, we see that Lot 3 is actually over the variance limit by quite a bit.</p>

 <img src="Images/total_summary.png" width="280" />
 <img src="Images/lot_summary.png" width="426" />